ICT4LT

 Terminology

 There is a bewildering array of acronyms, abbreviations and new coinages associated with new technologies, with which you will need to become familiar.
 The most widely understood abbreviation is ICT (Information and Communications Technology).
 ICT is the term that is currently favoured by most businesses and educational institutions worldwide to describe new technologies.
 The "C" reflects the important role that computers now play in communications, e.g. by email, the Web, by satellite and mobile phone (cellphone).
-We always insist on the "s" at the end of "communications", which is a term that predates computer technology and was originally associated with morse code, radio, etc and often abbreviated to comms.
+We always insist on the "s" at the end of "communications", which is a term that predates computer technology and was originally associated with morse code and radio communications and usually abbreviated to comms.
 You will also find references to IT (Information Technology), which is an older term and is still widely used in some circles.
 Many more abbreviations and definitions can be found in the Glossary.
 We welcome suggested additions to the Glossary: Feedback.

+E-learning (electronic learning) has become a buzzword in recent years.
+To some people, e-learning describes any application of ICT in learning and teaching, from producing a word-processed handout to a full-blown course on the Web.
+The whole of the ICT4LT website is, therefore, in this sense all about e-learning in the context of teaching and learning foreign languages.
 Other people perceive e-learning in a more limited way, i.e. online learning in the sense of distance learning on the Internet.
 Because of a lack of agreement on what e-learning is all about, it probably makes sense to use the term online learning when talking about distance learning on the Internet and to use CALL (Computer Assisted Language Learning) as a catch-all term for the use of computers in language learning and teaching.
-See the Glossary entry on e-learning, which will link you to other relevant terms.
+See the Glossary entry on E-learning, which will link you to other relevant terms.

 Mark Pegrum's wiki on E-language is a useful source of information: http://e-language.wikispaces.com